Cyn7hia/PAED/README.md

 The default evaluation is the results of single triplet extraction.
 To get the evaluation for multiple triplet extraction for other dataset, e.g., fewrel, you may set the flag `mode='multi'` of the function `run_eval`.
 Additionally, you need to remember to place the target dataset under the directory of `/outputs/data/splits/zero_rte/[YOURDATA]/unseen_[x]_seed_[x]/`, which should conver train.json, dev.json and test.json.

+## Issues and Usage Q&A
+To ask questions, report issues or request features 🤔, please use the [GitHub Issue Tracker](https://github.com/Cyn7hia/PAED/issues).
+Before creating a new issue, please make sure to search for existing issues that may solve your problem.

 ## Citation
 Please cite as
 ```bibtex